Kaymo1990/CV/README.md

 I was able to leverage the skills I built as a teacher within my role at Bloomberg, quickly being recognised for my ability to train clients and being requested to assist with sales visits and client trainings.

+#### Data analysis
+While supporting clients with their financial data models, I used both excel and a proporietary quantitative analysis platform within Bloomberg.
+I had to work with data packages and translate the client's models into either excel using a Bloomberg data API or build it within the platform.
+This included clients across all asset classes, however the majority of the work was supporting portfolio managers with data screening for equities.

 ## Education
+Makers Academy (June 2019 - Present)
+Software development bootcamp

+Canterbury Christ Church University (September 2016 - August 2017)
+PGCE Science - Pass

+King's College London (September 2014 - September 2015)
+MSc Biomedical and Molecular Research - Pass with Merit

+King's College London (September 2010 - August 2013)
+BSc Hons Pharmacology - Upper Second Class with Honours

+Campbell Harris College (Sept 2008 - July 2010)
+A level Chemistry - A
+A level Biology - A
+A level Mathematics - B
+A level English language and literature - B
+AS level Physics - B

 #### Makers Academy (start_date to end_date)